 Now that you’re aware of what old-age disease in dogs may look like, it’s time to put on your brave, pet-lover face and learn about the illnesses that may be causing the symptoms above.
 Remember, the more you know, the better your chance of nipping Nabber’s disease in the bud.

 This is a common ailment in older dogs, and often mistaken by well-meaning pet-lovers as simply, ‘old age’.
 In roo-ality, Arthritis is a debilitating and painful disease that can be pretty ruff on Rocky, fighting off much of his enjoyment in life.
 Symptoms include difficulty standing up, stiffness, slowed walking, irritability and a whole lotta time on his own.

 You may also notice your Boxer’s muscles appear to be wasting away as his activity level lessens.
-But good news, there are many doggy food supplements and medications out there that can help dog Rufus’s pain and bring back the waggety days.
+But good news, there are medications out there that can help dog Rufus’s pain and bring back the waggety days.

 No pet-lover likes to hear ‘cancer’, but it droolly can occur in older dogs.
 Signs include abnormal growths under the skin; swellings; poor appetite or increased drinking; and difficulty breathing, exercising or toileting.

 This is another common illness with our dear old friends.
 Symptoms include increased thirst, urination, vomiting and weight loss.